 The National Organic Standards Board is currently considering whether or not to broaden the organic label to include hydroponically-grown produce.
 This would hurt small soil-based farmers by giving the label’s ecological credibility and financial benefit to large-scale hydroponic farmers who need not follow the same environmentally sustainable practices and protocols involved with organic soil stewardship.

-A cogent argument for keeping organic soil-based comes from Lisa Stokke, co-founder of Food Democracy Now!
+The following argument for keeping organic soil-based comes from Lisa Stokke, co-founder of Food Democracy Now!

 “Thanks to the pioneering work of organic farmers to create a movement around organic food, the label is highly valued by consumers.
-Large corporations want to cash in on this, by growing food cheaply and calling it organic, so they can access the growing market of eaters who care about the methods by which their food is grown.
+Large corporations want to cash in on this by growing food cheaply and calling it organic.
+This will allow them to access the growing market of eaters who have come to care about the methods by which their food is grown.
 Put simply, they want to take industrial agriculture and call it organic.